 The absorption rate for the overall Tewksbury Market is 2.8 months.

 What is a balanced or neutral market:

-is when the absorption rate is between 5 to 7 months.
+A balanced market is when the absorption rate is between 5 to 6 months.
 It gives buyers time and plenty of inventory to buy the right house and sellers can reasonable expect to find a buyer in that time frame if their home is competitively marketed and priced.
 A neutral market see moderate appreciation of 1-3% a year.
 Generally no one is advantaged or disadvantaged in a neutral or balanced market.

 What is a seller’s market:

 A seller’s market is defined as a real estate market with an absorption rate below 5 months.
 This shows that inventory is low and there is much pent up demand from home buyers.
 Home buyer’s are disadvantaged and seller’s start to control the process as you get deeper and deeper into a sellers market.

 What is a buyer’s market :

 is when the absorption rate is above 5-7 months.
 There is more housing inventory than there are buyers.
 Home seller’s are disadvantaged and home buyer’s start to control the process as you get deeper into a real estate market.